Freeports

 Freeport tax relief extension

-The Government announced the extension of Freeport tax reliefs to 30 September 2031 in England, and extended Investment Zone tax reliefs and Freeports from five to ten years in Scotland and Wales (subject to agreement with the devolved administrations).
+Freeport tax reliefs have been formally extended to 30 September 2031 in England (and 30 September 2034 for Scotland and Wales).
 These measures, combined with a £150 million Investment Opportunity Fund supporting Investment Zones and Freeports, should help provide additional certainty for investment in businesses operating in these areas and the associated maritime and transport sector more generally.

 Tax reliefs, Customs incentives and government support

-Freeport areas will not have uniform rules for the entire area, but will contain tax sites, customs sites and joint tax and customs sites.
-It is only in these sites that companies will benefit from the tax reliefs and Customs reliefs for operators within the Freeports.
+Freeport areas do not have uniform rules for the entire area, but contain tax sites, customs sites and joint tax and customs sites.
+It is only in these sites that companies can benefit from the tax reliefs and Customs reliefs for operators within the Freeports.

-In this section we have set out the details of the various corporate tax, employment taxes, stamp duty and Duty and VAT reliefs available to companies established in these specific sites within the Freeport zones.
+We have set out below the details of the various Duty and VAT, corporate tax, employment taxes and stamp duty reliefs available to companies established in these specific sites within the Freeport zones.

 Stamp Duty Land Tax (SDLT) Relief

-The government intends to offer SDLT relief on land purchases within Freeport tax sites in England where that property is to be used for qualifying commercial activity.
-It is intended that this relief will apply from 1 April 2021 until 31 March 2026.
+There is total relief from SDLT on land purchases within Freeport tax sites in England (and similar relief in Scotland and Wales) where property is to be used for qualifying commercial activity.

 Read a full explanation of the Freeport SDLT reliefs and how they work.

-The government intends to offer an Enhanced SBA rate, providing enhanced tax relief for firms constructing or renovating structures and buildings for non-residential use within Freeport tax sites.
+An Enhanced SBA rate is available, providing enhanced tax relief for firms constructing or renovating structures and buildings for non-residential use within Freeport tax sites.

-Read a full explanation of the Freeport Enhanced Capital Allowances and they work.
+Read a full explanation of the Freeport Enhanced CA and SBA and how they work.

 Employment tax incentives and NICs rate relief

-The government intends to enable employers operating in a Freeport tax site to pay 0% employer NICs on the salaries of any new employee working in the Freeport tax site.
+Employers operating in a Freeport tax site pay 0% employer NICs on the salaries of any new employee working in the Freeport tax site.
 This 0% rate would be applicable for up to three years per employee on earnings up to a £25,000 per annum threshold.
 An employee will be deemed to be working in the Freeport tax site if they spend 60% or more of their working hours in that tax site.

 Business Rates Relief

-The government intends to offer up to 100% relief from business rates on certain business premises within Freeport tax sites.
-This relief is intended to be available to new and certain existing businesses in Freeport tax sites in England from 1 October 2021 and would apply for 5 years from the point at which the beneficiary first receives relief.
+There is up to 100% relief from business rates on certain business premises within Freeport tax sites.
+This relief applies for 5 years from the point at which the relief is first received.
 The point at which a business first receives relief must be by 30 September 2026.
-The cost of the relief will be funded by central government.
 It is intended that newly formed businesses and businesses relocating to a Freeport will be eligible for the relief.

 Back to top